-- a) Actual weights per bin per collection (see Section 8 for how NABERS treats data quality) OR a bin density audit if weight-based data is not available. - b) A contamination audit (Section 7). - c) Second source(s) of data for the data verification check (Section 8.5). - d) Information and evidence for the material recovery pathway for each bin. - e) Values from composition audits for mixed materials bins.
+- 1) Actual weights per bin per collection (see Chapter 8 for how NABERS treats data quality) OR a bin density audit if weight-based data is not available. - 2) A contamination audit (Section 7.8). - 3) Second source(s) of data for the data verification check (Section 8.5). - 4) Information and evidence for the Material Recovery Pathway for each bin. - 5) Values from composition audits for mixed materials bins.

 Individual ratings may require additional information or documentation depending on the circumstances of the building.
-A more detailed list is included in Section 11.
+A more detailed list is included in Chapter 11.